coconauts/coconauts.github.io/_posts/2025-07-30-nfc-floppy-disks.markdown

     arduino.close()
 ```

+This approach allows for maximun flexibility: a game can use wine, while another can run on DosBOX, or even if you need a sequence of commands, you can map to a custom shell script.
+The script spawns a subprocess shell to run the game launch command, and that's it.

 We're using Ubuntu on the PC, so these commands are run in the default shell (bash).
 The script is setup to autoload at system startup using crontab.
 But we'll leave all the details of the retro-pc for another post.